bobbybol/avant-garde-movement/README.md

 The CSS for this project is not optimized - it is simply whatever popped in my mind first or worked the fastest.
 The focus for this PoC was not on the CSS.
 Design could definity improve too ;)

 #### PWA
-This project has the basic Vue PWA plugin installed, but that's it.
-There was no point in taking things further and doing real PWA optimization, because it simply would not add to the prototype in any way.
+This project is not built a PWA because it didn't add anything to the proof of concept.

 #### Unit Testing
 There are no tests for this project, if such a component would go into production I would place it under Unit tests.